movementlabsxyz/movement-docs/docs/devs/followerNode_installation.md

 Replace the value of access key and secret key with the one on the follower node instance.

-After you can start the local node that should sync from the Bardock leader.
+Once this is done you can start the local node which should sync from the testnet leader.